What other names is L-carnitine known by?

 ) that uses up the body's L-carnitine.
 It is also used as a replacement supplement in strict vegetarians, dieters, and low-weight or premature infants.

-L-carnitine is used for conditions of the heart and blood vessels including heart-related chest pain
+L-carnitine is taken by mouth for conditions of the heart and blood vessels including heart-related chest pain

 , congestive heart failure